 These include Riesling, Cabernet Sauvignon and Grenache among others.

-Depending on the time of year of your visit you can also take part in one of a handful of Australian wine festivals.
+Depending on the time of year of your visit you can also attend one of the South Australian wine festivals.

 The most popular are the Barossa Vintage Festival (end of March – the beginning of April) and the Barossa Gourmet Weekend (end of August).